-- 1 Description A Hybrid Court Building Type combines a pointaccess portion of the building with a walk-up portion.
-The building may be designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses or for residences. - 2 Pedestrian The main entrance to all ground floor units Access should be directly from the street.
+1 Description A Hybrid Court Building Type combines a point-

+access portion of the building with a walk-up portion.
+The building may be designed for occupancy by retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses or for residences.